There’s something I need to tell you… The thing is… I’ve been seeing someone else.

 As is the way of things, though, life returned to normal, and the Girl was soon back on the River.
 But not for long…

-This time it was the Sistas of Surf who stole me away from the river.
+This time it was the Surf Sistas who stole me away from the river.

 Now, I’ll be the first to acknowledge that I’m perhaps not obvious beach babe material.
 I’m not blonde, for starters, and that is – let’s face it – an absolute requirement in surfer girl world.
-I’m also not a teenager, I don’t reach for the board shorts when I venture into Fat Face and my bikini days will probably soon be a distant memory.
+I’m also not a teenager and I don’t reach for the board shorts when I venture into Fat Face.

 Once again, though, I had no choice.
 My heart was snatched away from me, leaving me breathless.